What is the Recipe for Banana Bread?

 Adding spices like cinnamon or nutmeg can give your banana bread a warm, comforting flavor.
 Cinnamon is a popular choice because it pairs so well with bananas, but you could also experiment with nutmeg, ginger, or allspice for a more unique twist.
 Start with about 1 teaspoon of cinnamon and adjust according to your taste.
 If you love spicy flavors, you can even mix in a little cayenne pepper for a subtle kick.

-See also Cornbread Dressing Recipe
+See also Turkey Soup Recipe

 4. Dried Fruit